Category: ASA Men’s Major Fast Pitch

 Runner Up – Bendix Brakes, South Bend, Indiana

-In the final game, Harold Gears hurled a 3-hit shutout and only had 1 strikeout, but scored the winning run on a Joe Farrell Single in the bottom of the 6th inning.
+In the final game, Harold Gears hurled a 3-hit shutout and only had 1 strikeout but scored the winning run on a Joe Farrell Single in the bottom of the 6th inning.
 George Sutphen (no-hitter) and Bill Morris (1-hitter) won the other two games for Kodak.
 The Rochester contingent gave up no runs in 6 games.
 Farrell led the team in batting (7-19, .368 with 3 doubles, a triple, 4 runs scored and 4 RBI).
 Tom Castle and Charles Streb both were 6-17 (.353 with each scoring 3 runs and having 4 RBI).

 Stan Corgan, of Bendix Brakes, pitched final game, losing 1-0, the game winning single was the only hit he surrendered.
 Corgan was 2-1 in the tournament and Stan Lipa, a pickup from the Zollner pistons was 2-0.

-Rochester defeated Dates Laundry of Buffalo in Semi finals on Gears’ no hitter, while Bendix beat Toronto 3-2 in 14 innings behind Stan Lipa’s pitching.
+Rochester defeated Dates Laundry of Buffalo in semifinals on Gears’ no hitter, while Bendix beat Toronto 3-2 in 14 innings behind Stan Lipa’s pitching.
 Bendix had just beaten Phillips 66 of Okmulgee, OK 2-0 in a quarterfinal game.

 Cam Ecclestone, pitching for Bowles of Toronto went 4-1, including a 24 inning 1-0 defeat of the Phoenix Auto Kings, he had 36 Ks.
-15 year old Len Murray pitched the entire game for the Auto Kings.
+15-year-old Len Murray pitched the entire game for the Auto Kings.

 The legendary Coon Rosen went 2-0 for the Phoenix Auto Kings.

-• MVP – Harold “Shifty” Gears, Kodak Park (4-0, 3 shutouts, including a no-hitter, gave up 0 runs and only 4 hits. had 24 Ks in 26 IP)
+• MVP – Harold “Shifty” Gears, Kodak Park (4-0, 3 shutouts, including a no-hitter, gave up 0 runs and only 4 hits. had 24 K in 26 IP)

 • Batting Leader – N/A